billiam527/Data-Visualization-Video-Game-Sales/README.md

 5) You can have more visualizations if you want
 6) Make sure your readme file is perfect!
 7) Submit on github and kaggle (if using kaggle datasets), just github if you are using data from other sources like drivedata.org or other census data.
-8) Get in touch with me about anything that is worrisome - we can do skype or speak on the phone.
-Any concern you may have, do not hesitate.

 ## Install